 |Prevent MSD Quick Start Guideline: General Quick Start Guideline: Office Basic Guideline Comprehensive Guideline|

-This guideline (General) is intended for any type of workplace.
-For office work, a companion document, Quick Start Guide: Office is available here:
+This general guideline is intended for any type of workplace.
+For office work, please refer to the companion document: Quick Start Guideline: Office

 Small changes can make a big difference!
 A workplace free of MSD hazards protects workers now, allows injured workers to return to their jobs more easily, and allows more people to perform those jobs: male or female; old or young; tall or short.

 The PDF creates a folder that can hold the mini-posters and gives information about MSD and Prevention and how to use the mini-posters.
 The folder and mini-posters together are a self-contained resource.

 Use the 11” x 17’’ poster in the lunchroom or on the Health & Safety board to alert workers to potential MSD hazards in their work and their relationship to pain and discomfort.

 The mini-posters describe six common MSD workplace hazards.
 Please see Work and MSD Hazards for a more complete description of MSD hazards.